EMPAT94/Notes/brew.md

    - `--greedy` flag is for those apps that have auto-update enabled.
 I use it always, instead of upgrading individual app.

 1. Cleanup everything: `brew autoremove && brew cleanup [--prune=all]`

+1. List of all formulae explicitly installed (without deps): `brew leaves`